 Ernst completed several commissions in 2012 and the highlight of 2013 was creating the glass and concrete panels for the Yarra Glen Black Saturday Bushfire Memorial which is situated in Mackenzie Reserve, Yarra Glen.

-2014 was a milestone for Ernst as his 80th year and the 25th year for Art at Linden Gate gallery.
+2014 was a milestone for Ernst as his 80th year.
 A retrospective exhibition was held covering his 6 decades of art practice and Ernst completed his long anticipated 6 metre tall, kinetic Wind Cube.

 In March 2016 a selection of his smaller sculptures where exhibited at the Asia Contemporary Art Show in Hong Kong.